Universal eigenstate entanglement of chaotic local Hamiltonians: Introduction

 \section{Introduction}

-Entanglement, a concept of quantum information theory, has been widely used in condensed matter and statistical physics to provide insights beyond those obtained via ``conventional'' quantities.
-For ground states of local Hamiltonians, it characterizes quantum criticality \cite{HLW94, VLRK03, LRV04, CC04, CC09} and topological order \cite{HIZ05, KP06, LW06, LH08, CGW10, HC15}.
-The scaling of entanglement reflects physical properties (e.g., correlation decay \cite{BH13, BH15, GH16} and dynamical localization \cite{ZPP08, BPM12, Hua17}) and is quantitatively related to the classical simulability of quantum many-body systems \cite{VC06, SWVC08, Osb12, GHLS15, Hua15}.

-Besides ground states, it is also important to understand the entanglement of excited eigenstates.
-Significant progress has been made for a variety of local Hamiltonians \cite{Deu10, SPR12, DLS13, HNO+13, BN13, HM14, KLW15, YCHM15, DKPR16, VHBR17, DLL18, NWFS+18, GG15, HG17}.
-In many-body localized systems \cite{NH15, AV15, VM16, HZC17}, one expects an ``area law'' \cite{ECP10}, i.e., the eigenstate entanglement between a subsystem and its complement scales as the boundary (area) rather than the volume of the subsystem \cite{BN13, HNO+13, HM14}.
-In translationally invariant free-fermion systems, the average entanglement entropy of all eigenstates obeys a volume law with a coefficient depending on the subsystem size due to the integrability of the model \cite{VHBR17}.

-In this paper we consider ``chaotic'' quantum many-body systems.
-We are not able to specify the precise meaning of being chaotic, for there is no clear-cut definition of quantum chaos.
-Intuitively, this class of systems should include non-integrable models in which energy is the only local conserved quantity.
-For such systems, there are some widely accepted opinions \cite{Deu10, SPR12, DLS13, DKPR16, GG15}: \begin{enumerate} \item The entanglement entropy of an eigenstate for a subsystem smaller than half the system size is (to leading order) equal to the thermodynamic entropy of the subsystem at the same energy density. \item The entanglement entropy of an eigenstate at the mean energy density (of the Hamiltonian) is indistinguishable from that of a random (pure) state. \item The entanglement entropy of a generic eigenstate is indistinguishable from that of a random state. \end{enumerate}

-We briefly explain the reasoning behind these opinions.
-The eigenstate thermalization hypothesis (ETH) states that for expectation values of local observables, a single eigenstate resembles a thermal state with the same energy density \cite{Deu91, Sre94, RDO08}.
-Opinion 1 is a variant of ETH for entropy.
-Opinion 2 follows from Opinion 1 and the fact that the entanglement entropy of a random state is nearly maximal \cite{Pag93}.
-Opinion 3 follows from Opinion 2 because a generic eigenstate is at the mean energy density (Lemma 3 in Ref. \cite{HBZ17}).

-These opinions concern the scaling of the entanglement entropy only to leading order.
-A more ambitious goal is to find the exact value of eigenstate entanglement.
-We conjecture that the average entanglement entropy of all eigenstates is universal (model independent), and propose a formula for its dependence on the subsystem size.
-This formula is derived from an analytical argument based on an assumption that characterizes the chaoticity of the model.
-It is also supported by numerical simulations of a non-integrable spin chain.
+In systems governed by chaotic local Hamiltonians, my previous work \cite{Hua19} conjectured the universality of eigenstate entanglement by proposing an exact formula for its dependence on the subsystem size.
+This formula was derived from an analytical argument based on an assumption that characterizes the chaoticity of the system, and is supported by numerical simulations.

-The formula implies that by taking into account sub-leading corrections not captured in Opinion 3, a generic eigenstate is distinguishable from a random state in the sense of being less entangled.
-Indeed, this implication can be proved rigorously for any (not necessarily chaotic) local Hamiltonian.
-The proof also solves an open problem of Keating et al. \cite{KLW15}.
+For simplicity, Ref. \cite{Hua19} only considered the average entanglement entropy of all eigenstates explicitly.
+Due to the recent interest \cite{HMK20}, in this note I extend the result to the average entanglement entropy of a constant fraction of eigenstates in the middle of the energy spectrum.
+The extension is straightforward and does not require any essentially new ideas beyond those in Ref. \cite{Hua19}.